The Perks of Seniors’ Pets: 7 Health Benefits

 - Reduced blood pressure: This reduction in blood pressure may correspond to a reduction in feelings of stress.

-- An improvement in mood: When a pet companion is there to boost your loved one’s mood, it reduces the risks of mental health conditions like depression and anxiety.
+- An improvement in mood: When a pet companion is there to boost their owner’s mood, it reduces the risks of mental health conditions such as depression and anxiety.

 - Better pain management: This may reduce the need to use potentially addictive pain medication.

-- A healthier immune system: This can be especially important for older adults who may be more vulnerable to serious complications from infections like the flu and COVID-19.
+- A healthier immune system: This can be especially important for older adults who may be more vulnerable to serious complications from infectious diseases, such as the flu.